alt-ctrl-code/home/CONFIGURATION.md

 > __Healthy Choice:__ we accept it is a "highly personal" preference, but yaml provides a good balance of fluency, nesting
 > and in-line commentary

 XML is increasingly rare, likely because of its unwieldy syntax, and essential complexity (attributes, schemas etc).
-Its a healthy choice to avoid the use of XML.
+It's a healthy choice to avoid the use of XML.
 Thank-you Douglas Crockford (for JSON), and Clark Evans et al (for YAML).

 > __Healthy Choice:__ avoid xml, it was bad for parsers, and worse for humans.